Our Approaches to Change

 Our advocacy at local, national, regional and international levels is focused on changing unjust policies, practices, and structures affecting the most vulnerable children.
 Through our global campaign, It takes a world to end violence against children, we are catalysing a global movement of people committed to keeping children safe from harm and violence.

-We ensure all children are valued, listened to, included and nurtured within peaceful, reconciled and gender equal families, communities and societies.
+We strive to ensure all children are valued, listened to, included and nurtured within peaceful, reconciled and gender equal families, communities and societies.